kinstras/optimized-grid-in-triangle/README.md

   <br>
 </p>

+We collected data for lengths (\(L\)) ranging from 1 meter to 51 meters to analyze how the improvement factor relates to length over time.
+Our analysis involves three key variables:
+- **Length (\(L\))**: The range of lengths from 1 meter to 51 meters.
+- **Improvement Factor**: The measure of how much the optimization improves efficiency.
+- **Time**: Represented using color coding to visualize the relationship between length and improvement factor over different time periods.

+By examining these variables, we aim to understand the correlation between the length of the fields and the improvement factor, and how this relationship evolves over time.
+The use of color coding for time helps to clearly illustrate trends and patterns in the data, providing valuable insights into the performance and effectiveness of our optimization algorithm.
 # Computational Complexity

 The theoretical complexity of our algorithm is $$O(n^3)$$.
 Therefore, the computation time should follow this complexity.
 However, our data for small values of \(L\) appears to exhibit a more linear behavior.
 This discrepancy is concerning and may be due to the limited amount of data we currently have.